pierre-emmanuelJ/iptv-proxy/README.md

 ## TODO

-there is unsafe auth just for testing. change with real auth with database and user management and auth with token
+there is basic auth just for testing. change with a real auth with database and user management and auth with token...

 **ENJOY!**